jonalan7/Hydra-bot/docs/getting-started/admin.md

 ### Administration via Webhook
 Routes for handling and querying users.
 List of commands using `REST API`
-All user wheels have a pattern of `Headers`, to be able to access them, to create a administrador (default, username = 'admin', password = 'admin'):
+All user wheels have a pattern of `Headers`, to be able to access them, to create a administrador:

 ```json
 {